Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 Power = Drag Force × Velocity (2,663 N × 60 m/s ≈ 159.8 kW).
 This is the rate of aerodynamic energy dissipated by drag — a way to contextualise the 9.2% reduction in tangible terms, not an assertion that the bear is an engine.

-The lift coefficient result deserves particular attention.
-The baseline exhibits Cl = +0.282 — a significant upward aerodynamic force from the belly acting as an asymmetric underbody surface in ground effect.
-The optimised belly, raised and compressed, eliminates this almost entirely (Cl = −0.046).
-In a real-world scenario, this matters for structural loading: the optimised bear is less prone to being lifted off the ground under extreme wind.
+The lift coefficient matters too.
+Baseline Cl = +0.282 — a significant upward force from the belly in ground effect.
+The optimized belly, raised and compressed, eliminates this (Cl = −0.046).
+In a real-world scenario, the optimized bear is less prone to being lifted off the ground under extreme wind.

 08 Conclusion